Passaic Divorce Lawyer Will Safeguard Your Rights

 Our Divorce Lawyers servicing Passaic, NJ, Are Strong Legal Advocates

 At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, we will stand up to protect your interests in every area of your divorce.
 Whether you wish to file for divorce or have been served with divorce papers and are unsure how to proceed, our divorce lawyers servicing Passaic, NJ, can relieve the confusion and guide you through the process to reach the best outcome possible.
 We have assisted many couples in New Jersey through all the complex issues of divorce, including child custody and visitation disputes, asset and debt division (including in high-net worth divorces), and alimony concerns.

-Contact our law firm today to schedule a consultation with a knowledgeable Passaic divorce lawyer at (201) 880-9770.
+Contact our law firm today to schedule a case evaluation with a knowledgeable Passaic divorce lawyer at (201) 880-9770.

 Grounds for Divorcing in New Jersey